-Medicare New Mexico offers healthcare coverage to people 65 and older in the state, and in 2018, 409,851 people were enrolled in Medicare plans in New Mexico.
+Medicare New Mexico offers healthcare coverage to people age 65 and older.
 There are several types of plans and insurance providers, so research your options thoroughly before you sign up for Medicare New Mexico.

 There are four main types of Medicare plans in New Mexico, and understanding each one will help you make an informed decision about your healthcare needs.
 Each type offers different coverage options, from basic to comprehensive.

 Also known as Part A and Part B, original Medicare New Mexico provides basic healthcare coverage to people age 65 and older across the United States.
 If you qualify for social security benefits, you’ve likely already been enrolled in Part A and may qualify for premium-free coverage.

 Original Medicare coverage includes:

 - outpatient services

 Medicare Advantage (Part C) plans in New Mexico give you a range of coverage options at all premium levels.